Decluttering Tips For Beginners

 Step #4 Save the hard stuff for later

-Save those items for later.
-They deserve your time and attention so if letting them go is not something you can deal with instantly set it aside to deal with it later.
+To help, here is a tip: Save those items for later.
+They deserve your time and attention, so if letting them go is not something you can deal with instantly, you can set it aside to deal with it later.

 Step #5 Declutter as you go

 For me, this was the easiest way to handle all that clutter in my home.
-When I decided to weave decluttering throughout my day I was not hit in the face with the hardness of it.
-The difficulty of removing all those things from my home.
+When I decided to weave decluttering throughout my day, I was not hit in the face with the hardness of it.

-By decluttering this way I was not started this monumental task of cleaning out my home I was simply removing a few random things here and there as I came across them.
+By decluttering this way, you are not faced with the monumental task of cleaning out your entire home.
+You will instead remove a few random things here and there as you come across them.

-I turned this huge job into a simple chore that I tackled without much effort at all.
+This will allow you to turn a huge job into a simple chore you can tackle without much effort at all.

 Step #6 Nothing comes in unless something goes out

-If you go out shopping for new clothes then before those clothes can go into your closet you will need to remove the same amount of items and give them away.
+If you go out shopping for new clothes, be sure to remove the same amount of old items before you bring the new ones in.

-If you purchase a new kitchen item you will need to remove an item from your drawer before you can put this new item in.
+If you purchase a new kitchen gadget, you will need to remove an item from your gadget collection.

-Did you buy new toys for your kiddos?
-Great!
-But first, you need to gather up the same amount and send them off to your donation of choice.
+Did you buy new toys for your kids?
+Gather up the same amount and set them aside for donation.

 decluttering your home after the holidays can be so overwhelming.
 Here are my top tips for making room for the new.